Work should not be a pain in the neck! (Or wrist, or shoulder for that matter!)

 #1) Chair Fit:

 a) Sit in a chair with a seat that allows for 2-3 inches of space between your knees and the edge of the seat.

 b) Your knees should be at a 90 degree angle.

-c) Both feet should be able to be placed flat on the floor or on a foot-rest if your legs are too short to touch the floor.
+c) Both feet should be able to be placed flat on the floor or on a foot-rest, if your legs are too short to touch the floor.
 You don’t have to keep both feet on the floor the entire time, it’s best to change placement as often as possible.
 You can even sit with legs crossed, or under you — just mix it up!

 a) Place keyboard so elbows are at a 90-100 degree angle.